SunTzuLombardi/FlightsClassification/README.md

 ## Methods

-We performed Inferential Analysis of 7M+ recs looking at Airlines, Destinations of Flights, Delays, Times, We then reduced the Data set to just the Top 5 Airlines by numner of flights.
+We performed Inferential Analysis of 7M+ recs looking at Airlines, Destinations of Flights, Delays, Times, We then reduced the Data set to just the Top 5 Airlines by number of flights.
 We reduced the number of Origins and Destinations to the top 30 instead of the 358.

 We also performed Classification Analysis with Machine Learning Algorithms